sanskrit/raw_etexts_english/blogs/manasataramgini/2018-10-05_a-laymans-overview-of-the-arithmetic-of-encryption.md

 +++
-title = "A layman’s overview of the arithmetic ofxa0encryption"
+title = "A layman’s overview of the arithmetic of encryption"

 +++
 **Life as an encryption-decryption cycle**